 What Is The Normal Range Of Lymphocyte Count

 White blood cells in the human body are designed to defend the organism from external attacks.
-When leukocytes are low the patient is susceptible to infection.
-Lymphocytes are a type of white blood cell that is distinguished from the rest by a lack of granules, and they have a key role in the immune system as they are able to respond to unknown agents.
-If you wan to know about the normal range of lymphocytes, oneHOWTO can explain more.
+When leukocytes are low, a patient is susceptible to infection.
+First you may be wondering, what are lymphocytes exactly?
+Lymphocytes function are a type of white blood cell that is distinguished from the rest by a lack of granules.
+Lymphocytes function play a key role in the immune system.
+This is because lymphocytes are able to respond to unknown agents by producing antibodies made to defend against viruses and tumor cells.

 Lymphocytes - A Normal Range

-Take a look at the chart below to know the range of lymphocytes which is considered normal for your age group.
-In this case, all ranges are expressed in both percentages and ALC (absolute Lymphocyte count).
+Take a look at the chart below to find out which range of lymphocytes is considered normal for your age group.
+In this case, all ranges are expressed in percentages and ALC (absolute Lymphocyte count):

-- 0 to 6 days old: 26 - 36% (2000 - 11000 ALC)
+- 0 to 6 days old: lymphocyte 26 - 36% (2000 - 11000 ALC)

-- 7 to 13 days old : 36 - 46% (2000 - 17000 ALC)
+- 7 to 13 days old : lymphocyte 36 - 46% (2000 - 17000 ALC)

-- 1 to 5 months old: 43 - 53% (2500 - 16500 ALC)
+- 1 to 5 months old: lymphocyte 43 - 53% (2500 - 16500 ALC)

-- 6 to 11 months old: 45 - 75% ( 4000 - 13500 ALC)
+- 6 to 11 months old: lymphocyte 45 - 75% ( 4000 - 13500 ALC)

-- 1 to 3 years old: 50 -70% ( 3000 - 9000 ALC)
+- 1 to 3 years old: lymphocyte 50 -70% ( 3000 - 9000 ALC)

-- 4 to 9 years old: 40 - 60 % (2000 -8000 ALC)
+- 4 to 9 years old: lymphocyte 40 - 60 % (2000 -8000 ALC)

-- 10 to 20 years old: 25 - 45% (1500 - 6500 ALC)
+- 10 to 20 years old: lymphocyte 25 - 45% (1500 - 6500 ALC)

-- Over 20: 18 - 44 % (1300 - 4000 ALC)
+- Over 20: lymphocyte 18 - 44 % (1300 - 4000 ALC)

 High lymphocyte counts

-Values are high when the number of lymphocytes in blood test is above 4000 per milliliter.
-The rise in the number of lymphocytes is referred to as lymphocytosis and is indicative of an acute or chronic infectious processes such as mononucleosis, pneumonia, rubella or tuberculosis, ; drug allergies and linphoproliferativ processes such as leukemia.
+A lymphocyte value is high when the number of lymphocytes in your blood test is above 4000 per milliliter.
+The rise in the number of lymphocytes is referred to as lymphocytosis and is indicative of an acute or chronic infectious processes.
+High lymphocyte counts could indicate the presence of pathologies such as;

 Low lymphocyte counts

-This article is merely informative, oneHOWTO doe not have the authority to prescribe any medical treatments or create a diagnosis.
+This article is merely informative, oneHOWTO does not have the authority to prescribe any medical treatments or create a diagnosis.
 We invite you to visit your doctor if you have any type of condition or pain.